chadloomis/example-code-faculty-directory/readme.md

 # Faculty Directory - with jQuery Datatables

-This package contains all the basic code that is needed to add a simple Faculty Directory to your site.
-This code is intended to be added to an existing implementation or the starter package, which includes standard OU code skeleton files, such as common.xsl and other shared XSL files.
+This package contains all the basic code that is needed to add a simple Faculty Directory to your site. *This code is intended to be added to an existing implementation or the starter package*, which includes standard OU code skeleton files, such as common.xsl and other shared XSL files.
 This solution, while created for faculty, could also function as a directory for generic profiles or staff listings.

-OU are not held responsible for your misuse, and no support other than pointing out where to find their own solutions will be provided
+OU is not held responsible for your misuse, and support for this code will be limited to pointing out where to find your own solutions.

 ## Overview